 - a first aid kit (with supplies necessary for your household)

 - important papers including emergency contact numbers

-- copy of your emergency plan
+- a copy of your emergency plan

-- waterproof bag for valuables
+- a waterproof bag for valuables

 - any required medications

 - any special requirements and supplies for babies, people with disability, who are unwell or elderly people